Welcome to the wonderful world of Project Management. Is this course right for you? If you ever need to manage a project, probably.

 Welcome to the third task manager on our tour: Asana.
 It has similar functionality to Trello and Basecamp, but a lot of customization, and circle icons, all its own.

 As you move through your project, screen sharing problems can facilitate meetings and check-ups with remote contractors, freelancers, or coworkers across the office.

-While Google Spreadsheets and Excel are perfectly find for scheduling and project management, Team Gantt has a lot of power and flexibility specifically for project management.
+While Google Spreadsheets and Excel are perfectly fine for scheduling and project management, Team Gantt has a lot of power and flexibility specifically for project management.
 Let's go through it.

 What other tools do you have to help execute a project?
 Everything.
 Everything that helps you communicate with your team is a valuable tool.

 In our continuing project management challenge, this next step is to take everything you've planned and input it into a task management system.

 As a project manager, you need to both active listen and be listened to.
 So how does that work?
 We talk about the monitoring or control phase, which is really all about effective leadership.

 Talking about talking: we cover some best practices for communicating with your team, active listening, and some of the pitfalls of ineffective communication all project managers should watch out for.

 You have 175 new ways people ignore their emails!
 In this lesson, we discuss strategies to keep information you send via email clear, concise, and out of the spam folder.

 Meetings don't have to play out like a Dilbert comic.
 We cover how project managers can make them concise, comprehensive, and, dare we say it, useful.